MY BRIGHTON – PRIVACY NOTICE

 For example, once we have accepted a booking from you, we will need some of your personal information to fulfill our obligations with regard to that booking.

 - our legitimate interests or those of a third party; and/or

-Where we have collected your contact details in the process of a booking or similar, My Hotels is permitted to send you our email marketing messages under the Privacy and Electronic Communications Regulations (PECR) provided you have not said that you do not want us to do this.
+Where we have collected your contact details in the process of a booking or similar, My Brighton is permitted to send you our email marketing messages under the Privacy and Electronic Communications Regulations (PECR) provided you have not said that you do not want us to do this.
 You will also be told how to say if you prefer not to receive these emails in every subsequent communication from us.

 - compliance with a legal obligation.